Psychology, MS

 Behavioral Health, Human Behavior, MASTERS, Master of Science in Psychology, Psychological, Psychology, Research, Science, behavioral, behavioral sciences, science, technology, engineering and mathematics (STEM)

-The MS degree program in psychology, offered by the New College of Interdisciplinary Arts and Sciences, is available in two modalities (campus immersion or online) with different culminating experience options (thesis, applied project or capstone).
+The Master of Science degree in psychology is available in two modalities (campus or digital immersion) with different culminating experience options (thesis, applied project or capstone).

-Both options offer elective courses in several areas, including abnormal psychology, affective science, behavior analysis, cognitive psychology, developmental psychology, health psychology, legal psychology, psychophysiology and social psychology.
+The campus immersion and online modalities both offer elective courses in several areas, including psychological disorders and psychopathology, affective science, cognitive psychology, cognitive science, neuroscience, developmental psychology, health psychology, legal psychology, physiological psychology and social psychology.

 This program is not designed to prepare students for clinical practice.
-Opportunities to prepare for licensure exams are not available through this degree program.
+While a stepping stone to further clinically-oriented programs, opportunities to prepare for licensure exams are not available through this degree program.

 36 credit hours and a thesis, or